scottpeterson/pnwquizzing/docs/qm_best.md

 All quizmasters must be thoroughly acquainted with all rules relevant to the conduct of quizzes.
 This includes but is not limited to any and all governing rule books, district-specific rules, and local policies.
 A quizmaster should know the relevant, current rules sufficient enough to accurately describe them without reference to documentation.

-All quizmasters should be acquainted enough with the season's material such that they recognize key phrases throughout.
+All quizmasters should be acquainted enough with the season's material such that they recognize unique phrases throughout.

 ## Available Tools and Resources